Semi-automatically optimized calibration of internal combustion engines: Introduction

-In this article we propose a way to solve the engine calibration problem, which consists of the following contributions: \begin{myitemize} \item \emph{Adaptive meshing:} The density of measurements is adapted within areas where the measured function is sensitive with respect to its inputs, while keeping the density of measurements coarse where it does not.
+In this article we propose a new way to solve the engine calibration problem, which consists of the following contributions: \begin{myitemize} \item \emph{Adaptive meshing:} The density of measurements is adapted within areas where the measured function is sensitive with respect to its inputs, while keeping the density of measurements coarse where it is not.
 This leads to a more accurate representation of the engine manifold than with a uniform grid approach with a fraction of the measurements.
+This first part is based on the well-established \LOLIMOT (local linear model tree)~\cite{Schueler2000} partitioning scheme of the space of actuator settings, which we extend by more involved measurement-routing and grid-refinement schemes.

 \item \emph{Data cleaning:} Before optimization, the measured data are cleaned by filtering out redundancies and noise.

 \item \emph{Discretization and Optimization:} We discretize the space of measurands in a fashion that fits the format of lookup tables as they are stored in the engine control unit.
 Using discrete optimization techniques, we select among the measured (and cleaned) data such actuator settings that minimize fuel consumption of the engine while its pollutant emissions conform to current regulations.
 The selected settings are drivable in the sense that the actuator's variation speed is bounded in order to prevent engine damage. \end{myitemize}